AbdullahRahmoun1/eduCloud_backend/progress.md

     ____________
     |accountant|
     ‾‾‾‾‾‾‾‾‾‾‾‾
-    add payment for student ❌
-    edit payment of student ❌
+    add payment for student (abd : working on it) edit payment of student ❌
     monitor the finance stuff ❌